RichieRob/PredictionPerpsDocs/docs/Technical/1 Ledger/LedgerTechinalDocs/Solvency/SolvencyOverview.md

 For a DMM operating with synthetic liquidity, a single additional condition applies:

 - **Profit Realisation Only When Fully Covered** —
-  The DMM can realise profits (negative `USDCSpent`) only after all synthetic exposure
+  The DMM can realise profits (negative `netUSDCAllocation`) only after all synthetic exposure
   has been fully replaced with real USDC and the market remains redeemable.

 This ensures that ISC-backed liquidity cannot leak out as profit